qintarra/C-Sharp/README.md

 Task_11 Calculation of sum, product, and numbers of elements in arrays
 Task_12 Calculating the arithmetic mean, min/max values, and change values in arrays.
 Task_13 Filling a two-dimensional array (with random numbers, from keyboard).
 Task_14 Calculations in two-dimensional arrays (sum/subtracting/product with conditions, rewriting elements)
+Task_15 Calculations in two-dimensional arrays (arithmetic average, rewriting values to the new array)